Last updated: 28 May, 2021

-Recent Australian research found that approximately 80% of people would support a Community Cat Program in their area to manage stray cats in their area.
+Recent Australian research found that approximately 80% of people would support a Community Cat Program in their area to manage stray cats.
 If someone does not want cats to come onto their property, we will work with them to develop a mutually acceptable resolution.
-This may include providing humane deterrents to stop cats entering the property.
+This may include providing humane deterrents to stop cats from entering the property.
 These can be very effective when used properly.
 We will also provide information and encouragement to owners of wandering cats to help them keep their cats safely and happily at home, including desexing support.

 Isn’t this just trap, neuter and return (TNR)?

 Our research is much more extensive than simply trap, neuter and return.
 In community cat programs, healthy urban stray cats captured by local government and those unidentified or unclaimed stray cats brought by the general public to local pounds and shelters and not readily adoptable, will also be desexed and returned to their home.
 We will also desex owned cats whose owners cannot afford the surgery.
 In addition to desexing, we are also looking to increase responsible pet cat ownership behaviours, decrease abandonment, resolve disputes involving outdoor cats and generally address most of the community’s cat issues.

 Isn’t trapping, desexing and leaving cats outdoors currently illegal in Australia?